Save for later!

 EX: In active voice I would write, The girl ate breakfast.
 In passive voice I would write Breakfast was eaten by the girl.
-(I still do it and work on it constantly.)
+(I still do it and work on it constantly!)

 While writing, I look up the meanings of words, so that my vocabulary improves and I use more precise language.
-Reminds me of The Giver by Lois Lowry (2004-12-09).

 I search synonyms and antonyms.
 Lately, I have also been researching ideas about theme and character, so continual education plays a part too.